flip100coins/Writing/dwarf fortress/Journey through Dwarf fortress.md

 ***

 I have done it!
 I have reach the caverns!
 Caverns are huge underground tunnels that only appear in 40- levels or below.
-Inside it there's eatable plants, beasts, fishes, webs.
+Inside it there's eatable plants, beasts, fishes, webs, and other interesting things that I haven't stumble on yet.

 Contributing project update

 25.5.23

+Is defensive battle a kind of default military training, or I haven't seen any real war?
+My fortress faced two attacks today, my squads manage to kill at least 90% of my attackers without losing a single dwarf.

+The first attack is form by mostly goblins, but there's also humans and elves.
+At the first attack, there are about 10 grizely bears and elves that ambush the defenders.
+But they are no match for my dwarfs, they slaughter them like pigs.
+The rest of the invaders wasn't any luckier either; they put up a fight, but most of them got killed by my dwarfs all the same.

+The second attack is form by purely goblins, there's 40 of them.
+The second attack is just like the first, my dwarfs winning and killing most of the invaders without getting killed.

+---

+So, I have been thinking.
+If my dwarfs is so strong, fending off 2 attacks without even losing a single dwarf; why couldn't they win any open attacks?